 “In an instant, the landslides took away everything that these children held dear – their homes, toys, their loved ones and their friends.
 Disasters like this, brought about by extreme weather, are not isolated incidents.

 “But first we need to focus on the effect that this disaster has had on the children of Wayanad, and we must support their wellbeing.
-Bal Raksha Bharat is now supporting affected families, including through our child-friendly spaces which offer a place where kids can rest, play, socialize, learn or express themselves as they start to rebuild their live
+Bal Raksha Bharat is now supporting affected families, including through our child-friendly spaces which offer a place where kids can rest, play, socialize, learn or express themselves as they start to rebuild their lives.”

 Bal Raksha Bharat, also known as Save the Children India, is helping 2,500 households affected by the landslides in Kerala in partnership with local self-government organizations.